Cancer irroratus

-Cancer irroratus (common name the Atlantic rock crab or peekytoe crab) is a crab in the genus Cancer.
-It is found from Iceland to South Carolina at depths up to 2600 ft, and reaches 133 mm across the carapace.
+Cancer irroratus (Atlantic rock crab or peekytoe crab) is a crab in the genus Cancer.
+It is found from Iceland to South Carolina at depths of up to 2600 ft, and reaches 133 mm across the carapace.

 A molted carapace of Cancer irroratus from Long Beach, New York.

 Description

 This crab species occurs on the eastern coast of North America, from Labrador to Iceland to South Carolina.
 Rock crabs live over a large depth range, from well above the low tide line to as deep as 2600 ft.
 They can live up to 8 years.
 Cancer irroratus has nine marginal teeth on the front edge of the carapace beside each eye, and reaches a carapace width of 5.25 in.
-These crabs are similar in color to, and overlap in size with, the Jonah crab, Cancer borealis.
+These crabs are similar in color to and overlap in size with the Jonah crab, Cancer borealis.
 The two species can indeed be distinguished by the purplish-brown spots on the carapace of C. irroratus (contrasting with the yellow spots of C. borealis), and by the smooth edges to the teeth on the edge of the carapace (denticulate in C. borealis).
 Males can range up to 8–127mm, while females can range up to 113mm.
 The Rock Crabs, they usually molt in between the months of April and July.
 The two fount claws of the crab are very important because they are the ones that can grab pray as well as holding it while eating it.

 Reproduction

 During the month of June, if the male gonads are larger than 101 mm, that means they are well developed and mature.
-If they are less that 50 mm, that means that they are undeveloped or in an early stage of maturity.
+If they are less than 50 mm, that means that they are underdeveloped or in an early stage of maturity.
 Females smaller than 70mm are in early stage of ovarian development.
 During the reproduction season they tend to go to shallow waters, like tilted pools or rocky areas.
 After females and male mate, the females will lay between 125,000 and 500,000 eggs.
 After the eggs are laid between the month of June and September, the larval crabs stay in the water until they hatch.
 After two mouths being in the larval stage, they start the baby crab stage where they can finally hunt for food.